Dublin Christian Academy

-Dublin Christian Academy is a private Christian school located in Dublin, New Hampshire.
-Founded in 1964, it serves students from kindergarten through 12th grade.
+Dublin Christian Academy is a private Christian school in Dublin, New Hampshire.
+Founded in 1964, it accepts students from kindergarten through 12th grade.

 History

-In 1954 F. Nelson Blount purchased Staghead Farm to live a country lifestyle and work on his newfound Christian faith with his family.
-Throughout the years the Blount family expanded the farm's land and livestock, giving the farm 80 cows, 3,000 chickens, and horses for each of his children.
-Blount and his wife Ruth as new Christians wanted to give their kids a good Christian education; however, there was no Christian education in the Monadnock area.
-The Blount family, through guidance of the Holy Spirit, decided to devote their farm to God and provide Christian education in the Monadnock region.
-Florida pastor Melvin Moody and his brother Leon Moody were brought in as school administrators and the school opened its doors on September 8, 1964.
+In 1954 F. Nelson Blount purchased James Gowing Farm to live a country lifestyle and work on his newfound Christian faith with his family.
+The Blount family decided to devote their farm to God and provide Christian education in the Monadnock region.
+Florida pastor Melvin Moody and his brother Leon Moody were brought in as school administrators and the school opened on September 8, 1964.